2001 NCAA Division I women's tennis championships

 The 2001 NCAA Division I Women's Tennis Championships were the 20th annual championships to determine the national champions of NCAA Division I women's singles, doubles, and team collegiate tennis in the United States.

 Stanford defeated Vanderbilt in the team final, 4–0, to claim their eleventh national title (and third in five years).

 Host

 This year's tournaments were hosted by Georgia Tech at the Bill Moore Tennis Center in Atlanta, Georgia.

-The men's and women's NCAA tennis championships would not be held jointly until 2006.
+The men's and women's NCAA tennis championships would not be held concurrently at the same venue until 2006.